 Some people worry that childhood x-rays cause leukaemia in children.
 A large study found there is very little evidence of any increase in risk, except in a type of leukaemia that is rare in children, called pre B cell ALL (or pre B ALL).
 But the researchers say that even this could be a chance finding and not a real risk increase.

-There is some evidence that x-rays during pregnancy can increase risk of childhood leukaemia.
+There is some evidence that x-rays during pregnancy could increase the risk of childhood leukaemia.
 So doctors avoid x-rays for pregnant women whenever possible.

 Certain rare, inherited conditions can increase the risk of acute leukaemia, including: